julelang/manual/src/tools/julefmt.md

 - In binary expressions, if it is necessary to go to the next line, the indentation is increased only once and the following part is provided by this entry.
 	- If this happens in a new expression with parentheses, indentation is applied in the same way.
 For indentation that continues after the parentheses, the previous indentation level is used, no alignment is performed.
 	- If there is a shift to the bottom line in a binary expression, comments are exempt from any alignment process.
-- In Foreach iterations, comments coming before key variables are considered to belong to the variables.
+- In range iterations, comments coming before key variables are considered to belong to the variables.
 Comments before the `in` token and expression are preserved.
 Follow-up comments are transferred into scope.
 - In match expressions, comments before the expression are preserved.
 Followers are transferred into the scope.
 If there is a case, it owns it.
 If it does not exist, it is added to the scope.
 	- Comments coming within the scope of case statements are evaluated within the scope.
 So, if you are going to write a comment for a case and there is a case before it, the comments are accepted within the scope of that case.
 Therefore, it must be written within the scope of the relevant case.
 - In if statements, comments before the statement are preserved.
 Followers are transferred into the scope.